 The PocketFinder device looks basic, a simple, black key-chain fob with one silver SOS button.
 The setup isn’t pretty, but it works for the foremost part.

 10. Apple Watch SE

-Best GPS tracker for older kids
+Best GPS tracker for older child

-Getting an Apple Watch to function as a GPS tracker for a child could seem like overkill, and that we certainly wouldn’t recommend it for keeping tabs on younger kids.
+Getting an Apple Watch to function as a GPS tracker for a child could seem like overkill, and that we certainly wouldn’t recommend it for keeping tabs on younger child.
 However, two developments from last fall have made this a more appealing option for older tweens and teenagers.